gt-space/tel/README.md

 2. **Deploy to BeagleBone**

     ```sh
-    ./deploy.sh [lib] beaglebone            # For a tethered beaglebone
+    ./deploy.sh [lib] beaglebone.local            # For a tethered beaglebone
     ```

     where `[lib]` is either `musl` or `gnu`, depending on which build you wish to deploy.